 As my blood sugar levels had never been well controlled and I had so many complications, I was shocked when my new endocrinologist (I'd just moved interstate to be with my partner) told me I could indeed have children.
 If I got my HbA1C below 7.0 I had no more chance of having a baby with deformities than any other woman.
-My kidneys were still functioning perfectly even thought I did have early kidney disease (proteinuria - beyond the microalbuminuria stage, but stable for 10 years).
-I had an increased risk of pre-eclampsia, but it was something that could be handled.
+My kidneys were still functioning perfectly even though I did have evidence of early kidney disease (microalbuminuria).
+I had an increased risk of pre-eclampia, but it was something that could be handled.

 It almost made me angry to get such a positive endorsement from him after so many years of simply ruling it out (and the odd discouraging comment from other doctors).
 Bugger it.
 Because the hardest part lay ahead.
 How the heck to get my HbA1C below 7.0!!!!
 I absolutely thoroughly thought I could not do it.
 The thought of the inevitalbe "living life like a machine" horrified me.
 I couldn't remember ever having a HbA1C below 9.0.